mrgoraya/next-chatgpt-api/README.md

 # Contributing

 Contributions to this project are welcome.
 If you find a bug or have suggestions for improvements, please open an issue or submit a pull request.
-For more information, refer to the CONTRIBUTING.md file.